slygent/dshkwebsite/src/pages/pastMeetups/index.md

 ---
 templateKey: past-meetups-page
 title: Past Meetups
-path: /meetups
 seo:
-  browserTitle: Past Meetups | JS Wakanda
+  browserTitle: Past Meetups | Data Science Hong Kong
-  description: View the topics that were presented at past JavaScript Montreal meetups.
+  description: View the topics that were presented at past Data Science Hong Kong meetups.
-  title: Past Meetups | JavaScript Wakanda
+  title: Past Meetups | Data Science Hong Kong
 ---

-Here are some of the subjects we've covered in past meetups.
-If you're interested in participating by giving a talk, don't worry too much if we've touched on the subject before.
-New people join every day and there are a lot of subjects warranting a re-visit.
+If you're interested in participating by giving a talk, don't worry too much if we've touched on the subject before or you think you're not expert enough.
+New people join us every day and there are a lot of subjects warranting a revisit.
+[Get in touch](mailto:contact@datasciencehongkong.com)!